 Add Cream Center

 - Chill the full fat can of coconut milk an hour or overnight.
-Scoop out the solid portion.
+Scoop out the solid portion.⅓ cup coconut cream (solid part of full fat coconut milk)

 - Scoop mixture into a ziplock bag or frosting bag and cut the tip.
-Dollop on about ½ tsp onto a cool cookie.
+Dollop on about ½ teaspoon onto a cool cookie.

 - Freeze cookies 30 minutes before dipping with chocolate.